 Prior to founding Chartwell Hotels, Mr. Tsunis was a partner at the law firm of Rivkin Radler LLP, Long Island's largest law firm, representing both private clients and municipalities in the practice areas of land use and zoning, real estate, corporate, municipal law and commercial litigation.
 Mr. Tsunis' public service includes time as a Legislative Attorney at the New York City Council, Special Counsel to the Town of Huntington Environmental Open Space Committee, and as Counsel to the Dix Hills Water District.

-Most recently Mr. Tsunis was the honoree of the Long Island Children's Museum Annual Gala, the recipient of the Dickey Humanitarian Award from the Lycoming County United Way and has been recognized as a member of the United Way'sTocqueville Society, the recipient of the Israel Unity Award from the State of Israel Bonds of Central Pennsylvania Chapter and the Vice Chairman of the 2012 NYC Veterans Day Parade and recognized for his efforts in erecting a Bronze statue De Oppresso Liber honoring the US Special Forces, known as the Horse Soldiers which overlooks Ground Zero in New York City.
+Mr. Tsunis was the honoree of the Long Island Children's Museum Annual Gala in 2012, the recipient of the Dickey Humanitarian Award from the Lycoming County United Way and has been recognized as a member of the United Way'sTocqueville Society, the recipient of the Israel Unity Award from the State of Israel Bonds of Central Pennsylvania Chapter and the Vice Chairman of the 2012 NYC Veterans Day Parade and recognized for his efforts in erecting a Bronze statue De Oppresso Liber honoring the US Special Forces, known as the Horse Soldiers which overlooks Ground Zero in New York City.

 Mr. Tsunis received his Bachelor of Arts Degree from New York University and his Juris Doctor from St. John's University School of Law.
-Mr. Tsunis is married to his wife Olga and they live on Long Island, New York with their three children.
+Mr. Tsunis is married to his wife Olga and they live in Matinecock, Long Island, New York with their three children.